AntonS-bio/EnviroAmpDesigner/README.md

 ```
 "SNP" option only identified and reports the number of SNPs that differentiate genotypes, whereas Amplicon also attempts to design amplicons for these SNPs.

-Due to large number of options and to improve reproducability most inputs are specified via a JSON file (config.json above) an example of which is in this repository "sample_files" directory.
+Due to large number of options and to improve reproducibility most inputs are specified via a JSON file (config.json above) an example of which is in this repository "sample_files" directory.

 ### JSON input file
 The fields in JSON config are: